 The mice receiving purified oocyst walls showed no immune response to surface epitopes and in Western blots reacted only weakly with a restricted number of antigens.
 Despite the use of Freund adjuvant, the purified oocyst walls were substantially less immunogenic than the inactivated whole oocysts.
 The purified walls were intact apart from the longitudinal slit that releases the internal contents, so presumably the difference is due to the absence of immunogenic internal antigens.
-This also suggests that without sporozoites present there is limited immunogenicity, as suggested by Tzipori (21).
+This also oocysts in a water concentrate, and the negative control (D) is stained with an anti-Giardia antibody.
+Note the differences in the separation between the oocysts and the debris particles obtained with different antibodies.
+Cry26 (E) and 15H10 (F) data are also presented.
+(G) Cry104 shows the greatest separation of the oocyst population from debris in water samples, with the highest MFI of the munogenicity, as suggested by Tzipori (21).
 There is no evidence that excystation could alter or denature the outer epitopes of the oocyst walls, thus making them different from those of naturally occurring oocysts.
 This is evident since excysted oocysts can still be stained with MAbs against the oocyst wall (25).

 The mice receiving soluble oocyst extract demonstrated a moderate IgM and a strong secondary IgG response.
 After the large oocyst wall structure is broken up into smaller complexes by SDS extraction and then precipitated out the oocyst wall, proteins become T-cell-dependent antigens.
 After further immunizations with soluble extract (data not shown), the IgG response further increased, while the IgM response decreased.
 This was not observed in the whole-oocyst control or purified wall group, which showed a predominant IgM response or no response, respectively, after each immunization.
-A possible explanation for these results is the large (5-μm) size of the oocysts wall being too large for T-cell processing, thus allowing stimulation of low-affinity B cells (i.e., B cells producing IgM).
+A possible explanation for these results is the large $(5-\mu m)$ size of the oocysts wall being too large for T-cell processing, thus allowing stimulation of low-affinity B cells (i.e., B cells producing IgM).